JRDNVI/Jordon.FYP.github.io/design.md

 ## Database Design
 ### CMS Entity-Relationship Diagram (ERD)

-- The below ERD shows how the different enities relate to each other and what information will be stored.
-This gives a good overview of the capabilities of the CMS system.
+- The ERD below shows how the different entities relate to each other and what information will be stored.
+It provides a clear overview of the capabilities of the CMS system.

 <div style="text-align: center; margin: 10px">
   <img src="{{'/assets/images/CMS.png' | relative_url }}" alt="CMS ERD" style="width: 700px; border-radius: 10%;" />
 </div>

 ### Student/Mentor Entity-Relationship Diagram (ERD)
-- Much like the above ERD, this diagram demonstrates how each enity will relate to each other.
-Again, giving a good idea of the information that will be stored on both; student and client.
+- Similar to the ERD above, this diagram demonstrates how each entity will relate to one another, providing a clear understanding of the information that will be stored for both students and clients

 <div style="text-align: center; margin: 5px">
   <img src="{{'/assets/images/StudentERDV2.png' | relative_url }}" alt="CMS ERD" style="width: 700px; border-radius: 10%;" />